qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 that string is generated automatically when creating an entry using QGIS API or GUI.

-`QgsAuthMethodConfig <https://qgis.org/api/classQgsAuthMethodConfig.html>`_ is the base class for any :term:`Authentication Method`.
+:class:`QgsAuthMethodConfig <qgis.core.QgsAuthMethodConfig>` is the base class
+for any :term:`Authentication Method`.
 Any Authentication Method sets a configuration hash map where authentication informations will be stored.
 Hereafter an useful snippet to store PKI-path credentials for an hypothetic alice user: